IshMSahni/SYSC3303_Project_L1_G1/README.md

 - A class that calculates the time it takes for the elevator to travel a certain amount of distance in a realistic scenario
 - This may be used in future implementations when using multiple elevators

-## Team & Contributions
+## Team & Contributions for Iteration 3
-1. Keith Lam - Floor_System update, States Diagram, readme.txt modifications
+1. Keith Lam - State Machine Diagram, readme.txt modifications
-2. Muhammad Furqan - ElevatorStates classes, interface and JUnit testing, Elevator_System update, Sequence Diagram
+2. Muhammad Furqan - UDP conversion of entire system, All System classess modifications, Sequence Diagram
-3. Ishanov Sahni - readme.txt modifications, ElevatorStates classes, UML Diagram
+3. Ishanov Sahni - ElevatorCar class changes, UML Class Diagram